ELEMENTS OF DESIGN PHOTOS (Digital)

 SUBMITTING YOUR IMAGES:

-Choose your BEST image from each category and place in the large box.
+Choose your BEST image from each category and make it larger than the others.

-Add a text box and write why you think the large photo is best, and how the element of affects the photo.
+Add a text box and write why you think the large photo is best, and how the Element of Design affects how we look at the photo.